wp-plugins/ibs-events/readme.txt

 How can I display all the ibs_events I have created?
 It is nesessary to create a post template for your theme if your theme does not support display of custom post-types.

 == Screenshots ==
-1. Displaying all IBS Event posts.
+1. Adding an IBS Event post.
-2. Adding a new IBS Event post.
+2. Displaying all IBS Event posts.
+3. Calendar view.
+4. Widget view.

 == Changelog ==